Accreditation and Assessment

 The outcomes are regularly assessed and evaluated to provide appropriate feedback for

-How can students help?
+How can students, alumni, employers, and others help?

 ABET accreditation is a significant achievement.
 We have worked hard to ensure